 Do not travel to within 80 km of Venezuela's border with Colombia.
 This affects travel to parts of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas that are within 80 km of the border.
 The presence of gangs and terrorist groups make the region unsuitable for travel.

-- Constituent Assembly elections were held for 30 July 2017.
-Civil unrest and violent protests are expected to escalate.
-Security forces have been out in strength since 23 July 2017.
-Deaths have occurred during protests by unknown assailants or security forces.
+- Constituent Assembly elections were held on 30 July 2017 and have been followed by civil unrest and violent protests.
+Deaths have occurred during protests, caused by unknown assailants or security forces.
 Demonstrations occur regularly in major urban centres particularly Caracas, Valencia, Maracay, Merida and San Cristobal and some have resulted in violence and arrests.
 Avoid all political gatherings and demonstrations as they have the potential to become violent.
 See

 Safety and security.